kevin-44/WAX_ExpressTrade_Integration/README.md

 > **Note**: If a response is paginated, the pagination details (`current_page` and `total_pages`) occur at the top-level of the object, not inside the `response` body.

 All status codes and their titles can be found [here](https://github.com/OPSkins/trade-opskins-api/issues/19#issuecomment-403122935).
 In some instances, the status code may be an HTTP status code (e.g. 404).

-This may change in the near future however.
+> **Note**: OPSkins recognizes that mixing these codes isn't ideal, this will be fixed in the near future.

 ---